 - Deliver only one message or question at a time, and keep it short and to the point.
 When necessary, use actual objects to help them understand or provide options to help them answer your question.

 - Be mindful of your facial expressions and gestures, as they may mislead or distract the elderly.
 Also, make sure there is enough light for them to see your expressions and gestures.

-- Elderly people are easily distracted in noisy environments; help them hear more clearly by eliminating distractions (turning off the radio or TV).
+- Eliminate distractions.
+Elderly people are easily distracted in noisy environments.
+Help them hear more clearly by eliminating distractions by turning off the radio or the TV.
 Encourage those who have trouble hearing to use their hearing aids.

-Above all, always be patient and give them time to express themselves.
+- Always be patient and give them time to express themselves.
 Giving them the utmost respect and care can make all the difference.
 Understanding the needs of an elderly person is the most effective way to provide genuine care and assistance.
-Be sure to share these tips with your domestic helper caring for the elderly person in your home if you feel they are helpful.